d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ```

-Sometimes, we want to construct a binary `ndarray` via *logical statements*.
+Sometimes, we want to construct a binary tensor via *logical statements*.
 Take `x == y` as an example.
 For each position, if `x` and `y` are equal at that position,
-the corresponding entry in the new `ndarray` takes a value of 1,
+the corresponding entry in the new tensor takes a value of 1,
 meaning that the logical statement `x == y` is true at that position;
 otherwise that position takes 0.